IMF board approves big lending increase for poorest nations

-WASHINGTON: The IMF board announced Thursday it had approved a massive increase in its ability to provide interest-free loans to low income countries to help them recover from the pandemic's economic destruction.
+WASHINGTON: The IMF board announced Thursday it had approved a massy increase in its ability to provide interest-free loans to low income countries to help them recover from the pandemic's economic destruction.

 The changes, which the IMF board approved July 14, include a 45 percent increase in the limits on normal lending, and removes altogether the caps on access for the poorest countries.